Jim Crow Museum

 By depicting his ability to save a child's life and work long days in the field, she delivers a brave, physically capable hero whose abilities contradict the lazy slave stereotype then being actively promoted by pro-slavery Southerners.
 The elderly, stooped-over, slow-moving Uncle Tom of contemporary popular culture could never have fulfilled the political ends sought by Stowe. (p.
 73)

 Portrayals of Uncle Tom in movies also departed from Stowe's original.
 In 1903, Edwin S. Porter directed a twelve-minute version of Uncle Tom's Cabin.
 This was the first black character in an American film; ironically, Uncle Tom was played by an unnamed white actor colored with blackface makeup.
 Porter's Uncle Tom, like the Toms on stage, was a childlike, groveling servant.
-In the first quarter of the 20th century there were many cinematic adaptations of Uncle Tom's Cabin which portrayed slavery as a benevolent institution, Little Eva as an earthly angel, and blacks, especially Tom, as loyal, childlike, unthinking, and happy.
+In the first quarter of the 20th century there were many cinematic adaptations of Uncle Tom's Cabin which portrayed slavery as a benevolent institution, Little Eva as an earthly angel, and black people, especially Tom, as loyal, childlike, unthinking, and happy.
 In 1914, a black actor, Sam Lucas, was allowed to play the Uncle Tom role in a film (Ritchey & Daly).
 His advanced age -- he was seventy-two -- helped perpetuate the perception that Uncle Tom was old and physically weak.
 In 1927 Universal Pictures remade Uncle Tom's Cabin (Pollard) and used the black actor James B. Lowe in the title role.
 The Toms played by Lucas and Lowe, like the many Toms played by white actors in blackface makeup, were genial, passive, happy servants.

 Uncle Tom was not the only Tom depicted in early American movies.
 Indeed, the Tom character was a staple of the movie screen and, later, television shows.
 In the silent short film Confederate Spy (Olcott, 1910), Uncle Daniel, a Tom character, is a southern black spy.
 He is caught and brought before a Union firing squad.
 He has no regrets facing death because he "did it for massa's sake and for little massa" (Bogle, 1994, p.
 6).
 In For Massa's Sake (Golden, 1911), a former slave is so attached to his former master that he sells himself back into slavery to help pay the white man's debts (Bogle, p.
 6).
 The Birth of a Nation (Griffith, 1915) and Hearts in Dixie (Sloane, 1929) have numerous anti-black caricatures, including Toms who adore their masters.